PROTECT WHAT MATTERS MOST SCHEDULE A CONSULTATION

 What evidence is needed to prove POA abuse?

-Evidence of POA abuse can include financial records showing unauthorized transactions, witness testimonies of inappropriate behavior, or documentation indicating that the agent is not acting in the best interests of the principal.
+Evidence of POA abuse can include financial records showing unauthorized transactions and/or self-dealing, witness testimonies of inappropriate behavior, or documentation indicating that the Agent is not acting in the best interests of the Principal.
 Our team can help you compile and present this evidence effectively.

 How can I contest the validity of a power of attorney?